How Many People Use Meth in New Mexico?

 These criminal groups and drug trafficking organizations (DTOs) are the primary transporters of illicit drugs like methamphetamine into New Mexico borders.
 Furthermore, the official report also confirms that local independent dealers along with street and prison gangs are the primary dealers of meth on the retail level.

-A report from the Drug Enforcement Administration (DEA) indicates that there has been a growing shift from plant-based drugs like cocaine and heroin to synthetic products, like meth and fentanyl here in the US.
-This predominantly includes states like New Mexico and neighboring regions.
+A report from the Drug Enforcement Administration (DEA) indicates that there has been a growing shift from plant-based drugs like cocaine and heroin use in New Mexico to synthetic products, like meth and fentanyl.
+This includes states across the Southwest and the US as a whole.

 Up To 100% of Rehab Costs Covered By Insurance – Call Now!